it985/my-stars/README.md

 *   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Every app needs authentication and authorization.
 Logto is an Auth0 alternative designed for m

-*   [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can truly self-host.
-Ideal for reproducing issues, co-browsing
+*   [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can "truly" self-host.
+Ideal for reproducing issues, co-browsi

 *   [microsoft/azuredatastudio](https://github.com/microsoft/azuredatastudio) - Azure Data Studio is a data management and development tool with connectivity to popular cloud and o